uphold/github-changelog-generator/README.md

-    -r, --repo <name>                [required] name of the repository -b, --base-branch <name>         [optional] specify the base branch name - master by default -f, --future-release <version>   [optional] specify the next release version -t, --future-release-tag <name>  [optional] specify the next release tag name if it is different from the release version
+    -r, --repo <name>                [required] name of the repository -b, --base-branch <name>         [optional] specify the base branch name - master by default -f, --future-release <version>   [optional] specify the next release version -p, --prefill-from <filename>    [optional] specify the existing changelog file to prefill changelog data from -t, --future-release-tag <name>  [optional] specify the next release tag name if it is different from the release version
 ```